 - The birth parent has abandoned the child for over a year, without paying child support or interacting with the child.

 - The judge decides the adoption is in the best interest of the child.

 Occasionally, a stepparent or domestic partner does not need to undergo a full adoption process.
 If you were married or in a domestic partnership with the birth parent at the time the child was born and are still married or in a partnership, your case will fall under an "adoption to confirm parentage" and may not require the services of a social worker or court hearing.

 Have an Advocate by Your Side

 Adoption is a complex and often emotional process, requiring an advanced understanding of family and adoption law.
-The lawyers at Shore, McKinley & Conger, LLP can provide you with sound guidance to make the adoption process easier.
+The lawyers at Shore, McKinley, Conger & Jolley, LLP can provide you with sound guidance to make the adoption process easier.
 Call our offices at (209) 477-8171 or contact us online to schedule a consultation.